 While blockchain is certainly a trendy buzzword, it doesn’t mean that there are many experts active in the fields.
 There are people who can write about blockchain concepts, possibilities, and opportunities.
 But talk is cheap (unless it is a Keith Richards album), it is the action that matters.

 This is a natural problem for any nascent technology.
-Basically, blockchain is still on the stage of early adoption when the industries are yet to be convinced in embracing the technologies and its possibilities.
+Basically, blockchain is still in the stage of early adoption when the industries are yet to be convinced in embracing the technologies and their possibilities.

 At the moment, blockchain is still an emerging technology with nothing particularly definite in its fold.
 While it is surely established itself as a viable technology that is able to solve certain biting problems here and there, there are still not many practically feasible and economically justified solutions for full implementation.
 However, that is more of a question of time than an actual problem.

 In the context of the Ad Tech industry – blockchain is something of a dream in the process of a very slow realization.
 It will take a lot of time before it takes off.
 The concepts are there but the solutions are not there yet.
 Because of that, the only thing we can all do is wait for more things to come.